Smartling/ios-context-framework/README.md

 **4)** Smartling will search for matching strings in your Smartling project and use the snapshot you just took to show dynamic context for those strings.

-## Feedback

-iOS Context is currently in beta.
-That means we need your feedback.
-Please send any issues or suggestions to ioscontext@smartling.com.
-If context for a particular string is unsatisfactory, please send a screenshot or a dashboard link.

 ### Automating Context Capture

 If you're [Automating UI Testing][apple-automating-ui], you can capture context programatically from your UI testing script.
 Use the following code snippet to capture context for each view: